Hydro EMPowerment Network

 Online Exchange and Web-Based Knowledge Portal

 The different levels of face-to-face exchange are complemented by a network website presenting profiles of the members, members’ online forums and an online library of catalogued micro-hydro documents, multi-media products and a contacts database.

-The Hydro Empowerment Network recently hosted a side event at the 2018 IOREC Conference from 31 October – 1 November in Singapore.
+The Hydro Empowerment Network hosted a side event at the 2018 IOREC Conference from 31 October – 1 November in Singapore.
 It was entitled "Accelerating Financially Viable Hydro Mini-Grids: A Closer Look At Small-Scale Hydropower In S/SE Asia".
 Watch Dipti Vaghela showcase Myanmar’s financially viable Mae Muk Waterfall micro hydro project and its associated productive end uses:

 Currently, there are no upcoming events.